TimiLin01/BellaBeat_Case_Study/README.md

 We found out that on average the highest calories of 123.492 Cal were burnt around 6 PM and the lowest of 67.538 Cal around 3 AM.

 ### Heart Rate
 The normal resting heart rate for adults is between 60 - 100 beats per minute (bpm) [[6]](#6).
 But when people are doing physical activities their heart rate usually exceeds 100 bpm.
-The maximum heart rate a person can reach is *220 - his/her age*, however, we do not have any age-related data, so let's see their average, minimum and maximum heart rates first.
+The maximum heart rate a person can reach is *220 - his/her age* [[7]](#7), however, we do not have any age-related data, so let's see their average, minimum and maximum heart rates first.
 ```sql
 SELECT
       Id,